SteveDunn/Vogen/README.md

 ```

 ### Does it support C# 11 features?
-Yes.
-It understands generic attributes:
+This is primarily a source generator.
+The source it generates is mostly C# 6 for compatibility.
+But if you use features from a later language version, for instance `records` from C# 9, then it will also generate records.

+Source generatio is driven by attributes, and, if you're using .NET 7 or above, the generic version of the `ValueObject` attribute is exposed:

 ```csharp
 [ValueObject<int>]
 public partial struct Age { }
 ```

-Even though it supports C# 11, the source it generates is mostly C# 6 for compatibility.
+Even though it supports C# 11, .
 But if you use features from a later language version, for instance `records` from C# 9, then it will also generate records.

-###

 ### Why are they called 'Value Objects'?